haiilong/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: UC02 - Edit tag

+**MSS**

+1. User requests to edit a person's tag
+2. AddressBook finds the  person and show the person's current tag
+3. User types in the new tag
+4. AddressBook confirms the change
+5. User confirms the change
+6. AddressBook edits the tag accordingly
+Use case ends.

+**Extensions**

+2a.
+The given index/ person is invalid
+> 2a1.
+AddressBook shows an error message
+	Use case resumes at step 2

+3a.
+The given tag is invalid

+> 3a1.
+AddressBook shows an error message
+	Use case resumes at step 2

+4a.
+The user did not confirm the change
+> 4a1.
+Use case resumes at step 2

+> 4a2.
+Use case ends if the user chooses not to edit

 ## Appendix C : Non Functional Requirements